If you’re hoping to plan a dry-hire wedding, then today’s blog will be the perfect read for you!

 Most dry-hire wedding venues, particularly those that host marquee or tipi weddings, operate a ‘leave no trace’ policy which means you will take responsibility for ensuring the dry-hire venue is returned in the same condition in which you received it and that all rubbish and personal effects are removed.

 Also, ensure you have a clear understanding of which parts of the dry-hire venue you have access too, many of these spaces, are private homes so it’s likely that there will be areas of the site which are excluded.

 Will the wedding venue issue a wedding contract?

 Planning a dry-hire wedding incurs far more risk than choosing a standard wedding package with a traditional wedding venue.
 As you are hiring all of your wedding suppliers individually, the responsibility for ensuring they deliver the goods or wedding services lays firmly with you as the client or couple getting married.
 So, do ensure that you have contracts in place with both the dry-hire wedding venue and every single one of your wedding suppliers so you know exactly what they are agreeing to provide.

 How do you find your wedding suppliers?

 It’s important that you ensure that each of your wedding suppliers is a reputable business (you can read more about choosing your wedding suppliers here) and that each can demonstrate they have the correct insurances and certification in place.
 It’s worth taking a look at a directory like Rock My Wedding to take a look at their recommended suppliers, and similarly, the UKAWP has an amazing list of vetted wedding planners and wedding suppliers too.

-As a multi-award-winning wedding planner based in Norwich, the heart of Norfolk, I have an incredible network of tried, tested and trusted local East Anglian wedding suppliers who are on hand to help bring your dry-hire wedding to life.
-If you’re hoping to fly solo and plan your dry-hire wedding without a professional planner, communication with your wedding suppliers is key.
+As a multi-award-winning London wedding planner based in Norwich, the UK, I have an incredible network of tried, tested and trusted wedding suppliers who are on hand to help bring your dry-hire wedding to life.
+If you’re hoping to fly solo and plan your dry-hire wedding without a professional event planner, communication with your wedding suppliers is key.
 They’d much rather you ask appropriate questions at the earliest stage to ensure there are no hidden surprises at a later date.

 Planning a dry-hire wedding